skirlez/gamemaker-flake/README.md

 (If you are thinking, "Isn't the Steam runtime already available in nixpkgs as `steam-run`"?
 It is, but seemingly does not have all the libraries needed, like any OpenSSL version smaller than 1.1.
 Perhaps it is a different version of the runtime.
 I don't care to check.)

 To avoid the `chroot`, in the FHS environment `/opt/steam-runtime` (the default directory GameMaker expects the Steam runtime to be in) is symlinked to `/`, making the `chroot` do nothing, and so GameMaker will perform the building in our FHS environment instead.

 You can still download and specify the Steam runtime location manually in Preferences > Platform Settings > Ubuntu, and everything will still work.
 If you want to do that, the latest image (which GameMaker links in their Setting Up for Ubuntu guide) is available [here](https://repo.steampowered.com/steamrt-images-scout/snapshots/latest-steam-client-general-availability/com.valvesoftware.SteamRuntime.Sdk-amd64,i386-scout-sysroot.tar.gz).

 ## TODO
 - I don't think you're meant to package linuxdeploy like that.
 It'd be great if it used pkgs.appimageTools.wrapType2 like appimagetool, but that doesn't seem to work.
 - Have all packages reuse the same FHS environment.
 If that's not possible/unideal, there are a few libraries only needed for some versions but not others, and those should only be included when necessary
+- The version of libcurl GameMaker wants is weird.
+Currently with the one in the flake, its binary won't even run for me, but the library provided with that package seems to work.
+Should probably figure out what's going on there.
 - Make YYC use clang 3.8 and not clang 12.
 In general, clean up the way YYC compilation works.
 - Actually, clean up the entire thing.
 - The online manual doesn't work (middle-clicking any function just takes you to the start page).
 Switching to the offline manual and downloading it when prompted does, though.